-Prior to their departure, many of the Pilgrim Fathers lodged at what is now known as Island House, where today visitors can find a complete list of the Mayflower’s 102 passengers; learn more at the Mayflower Museum through interactive displays and exhibitions.
+Prior to their departure, many of the Pilgrims lodged at what is now known as Island House, where today visitors can find a complete list of the Mayflower’s 102 passengers; learn more at the Mayflower Museum through interactive displays and exhibitions.

-Plymouth’s other historic buildings include Elizabethan House (currently under restoration, reopening in 2020), which provides insight into what living quarters were like in Drake’s day; Prysten House (which houses The Greedy Goose Restaurant), where visitors can find a memorial to American sailors killed in the War of 1812; Plymouth Synagogue, the oldest Ashkenazi Synagogue in the English speaking world; and the Royal Citadel, a dramatic 17th century fortress that was once England’s most important defence and which is still in use by the British Army today.
+Plymouth’s other historic buildings include The Elizabethan House (currently under restoration, reopening in 2020), which provides insight into what living quarters were like in Drake’s day; Prysten House (which houses The Greedy Goose Restaurant), where visitors can find a memorial to American sailors killed in the War of 1812; Plymouth Synagogue, the oldest Ashkenazi Synagogue in the English speaking world; and the Royal Citadel, a dramatic 17th century fortress that was once England’s most important defence and which is still in use by the British Army today.